All Episodes

 There's a lack of an exit wound.

-Now you know there's some people who say that the thing uh the wound that we saw was the exit wound, but that wouldn't assume that there's an entry wound on the other side, and apparently the surgeon who worked on them says that's not the case.
+Now, you know, there's some people say that the thing, the wound that we saw was the exit wound, but that wouldn't assume that there's an entry wound on the other side.

 What?

-So here's what we know.
+So, here's what we know.

-All right, it's from uh Andrew Colvet.
+All right, it's from Andrew Colvett.

-This is somewhat graphic, but in this case, the fact that there wasn't an exit wound is probably another miracle, and I want people to know.
+But in this case, the fact that there wasn't an exit wound is probably another miracle.

 I just spoke with a surgeon who worked on Charlie in the hospital.

-He said the bullet, quote, absolutely should have gone through, which is very normal for a high-powered rifle, high-powered high velocity round.
+He said the bullet, quote, absolutely should have gone through, which is very normal for a high-powered rifle, high-powered, high-velocity round.

 But it didn't go through Charlie's body.

-Oh, Charlie's body stopped it.
+Charlie's body stopped it.

 His neck, his neck stopped the bullet from passing through it.